 The DoD and military face unique challenges.
 The impact of budget constraints and the push for modernization and cloud use can’t be ignored.
 Technology continues to improve while siloed repositories, lack of information transparency, and inadequate security continue to hamper success.
 Achieving interoperability requires a cultural change as well as the introduction of technologies that are fundamental in achieving the full potential of transformation.

 Concept Searching technologies serve multiple purposes and are platform independent.
-The end result is a metadata framework that provides flexibility, is platform independent, and enables the organization to implement governance policies and operations incrementally, with each step directly correlated to mission value.Core Technology Technology Benefits
+The end result is a metadata framework that provides flexibility, and enables an organization to implement governance policies and operations incrementally, with each step directly correlated to mission value.Core Technology Technology Benefits

 Lack of Information Transparency (FOIA and eDiscovery)

-At a basic level, non-compliance with records management policies, lack of metadata for improving search, and increasing volumes of data exposure events are directly related to insufficient metadata.
-The limiting factor in all of these scenarios is the human element as it relates to behavior and training.
+At a basic level, noncompliance with records management policies, lack of metadata for improving search, and increasing volumes of data exposure events are directly related to insufficient metadata.
+The limiting factor in all these scenarios is the human element, as it relates to behavior and training.

-The fundamental technology problems that can improve the performance of the organization as a whole are delivered via Concept Searching product platforms.
+The fundamental technology problems that can improve the performance of the organization as a whole are addressed via Concept Searching product platforms.
 The challenges solved include:

 At the crux of all these applications and business process bottlenecks is metadata.
 The elimination of human metadata tagging, replaced with the automatic generation of multi-term semantic metadata, auto-classification, and taxonomy tools, enormous amounts of time and resources can be saved and allocated to moving the organization forward.